Lake Nocona

 Fishing Cover/Structure

 There is standing timber uplake and in Farmers Creek.
-Although amounts vary, this lake usually has around 100 acres of milfoil and 25 acres of floating pondweed, as well as many boat houses.
+Shoreline vegetation can be found in some areas and there are many boat houses on the lake.
 These features furnish excellent cover for fish.
 Rip-rap along the dam provides excellent habitat for bass and sunfishes.
-In early spring and winter, big bass can be caught deep on rocky ledges off the face of the dam.

 Tips & Tactics